Last updated on July 13th, 2025 at 09:59 pm

 This pattern uses basic stitches like double crochet stitches.
 The lovely texture comes from working alternatively in the front loop and the back loop as you work the rows.

-I used super bulky yarn for this pattern; however, it would look great in any medium to super bulky yarn.
-You can even hold two strands of medium yarn together and crochet as you would using a chunky yarn.
+I used super bulky yarn for this pattern; however, it would look great in any medium with two strands held together to a super bulky yarn.

 Digging into My Yarn Stash – Yikes!